-- Satisfy all of the stated requirements for the degree. - Successfully complete the following two core courses with a minimum grade of 70% in each course: - EDUC 5196 Understanding Education - EDUC 5157 Survey of Research Methods
+- a) satisfy all of the stated requirements for the degree;

-- Successfully complete one of the following two courses with a minimum grade of 70%:
+- b) successfully complete the following two core courses with a minimum grade of 70% in each course:

+- i) EDUC 5196 Understanding Education;

-- EDUC 5116 Principles of Curriculum and Instruction
+- ii) EDUC 5157 Survey of Research Methods;

-- EDUC 5336 Educational Leadership

-- Successfully complete two courses from one of the following streams with a minimum grade of 70% in each course:
+- c) successfully complete additional courses from any of the themes with a minimum grade of 70% in each course:

-- Adult Education
+- i) Adult Education (AE);

-- Language and Literacy
+- ii) Language and Literacy (LL);

-- Leadership
+- iii) Leadership (L);

-- Special Education
+- iv) Special Education (SE);

-- Teaching and Pedagogy
+- v) Teaching and Pedagogy (TP);

+- vi) Electives;

-- Successfully complete all courses in no more than two attempts
+- d) successfully complete all courses in no more than two attempts;

-- Successfully complete one of the following
+- e) successfully complete one of the following:

-- EDUC 5454 Master's Thesis
+- i) EDUC 5454 Master's Thesis;

-- EDUC 5115 Research Paper
+- ii) EDUC 5115 Research Paper;

-- EDUC 5186 Research Project + Seminar
+- iii) EDUC 5186 Research Project + Seminar.

-- Students pursuing the thesis route must successfully complete one additional 3-credit MEd course with a minimum grade of 70%
+- f) Students pursuing the thesis route must successfully complete four additional 3-credit MEd courses with a minimum grade of 70%.

-- Students pursuing the research paper route must successfully complete three additional 3-credit MEd courses with a minimum grade of 70% in each.
+- g) Students pursuing the research paper route must successfully complete six additional 3-credit MEd courses with a minimum grade of 70% in each.

-- Students pursuing the research project + seminar route must successfully complete four additional 3-credit MEd courses with a minimum grade of 70% in each.
+- h) Students pursuing the research project + seminar route must successfully complete seven additional 3-credit MEd courses with a minimum grade of 70% in each.